-A migration system for Java threads has been implemented as a plug-in to an existing JVM, and it supports noncooperative migration of execution context with nonpreemptive scheduling of threads.
+A migration system for Java threads has been implemented as a plug-in to an existing JVM, and it supports asynchronous migration of execution context.
 Some problems pointed and discussed here were whether objects reachable from the migrant should be moved, how the types of values in the stack can be identified, compatibility with JIT compilers, and how resources tied to moving objects should be handled.

-As a further study, we are currently designing a JIT compiler that can work well with thread migration.
-Hereby noncooperative and heterogeneous migration with execution of native code will be got possible.
+As a further study, we are designing a JIT compiler that can work well with thread migration.
+Hereby asynchronous and heterogeneous migration with execution of native code will be got possible.
+And we have already implemented a distributed object system based on the JIT compiler.
+So if it is integrated with MOBA, selective migration of objects reachable from the migratory thread and leaving the objects tied to local resources will be possible.